Abilene, Texas: Geography

 Abilene is located in northeastern Taylor County.
 The city limits extend north into Jones County.
 Interstate 20 leads east 149 mi to Fort Worth and west 148 mi to Midland.
 Three U.S. highways pass through the city.
 US 83 runs west of the city center, leading north 24 mi to Anson and south 55 mi to Ballinger.
-US 84 runs with US 83 through the southwest part of the city but leads southeast 52 mi to Coleman and west with I-20 40 mi to Sweetwater.
-US 277 follows US 83 around the northwest side of the city and north to Anson, but heads southwest from Abilene 89 mi to San Angelo.
+US 84 runs with US 83 through the southwestern part of the city but leads southeast 52 mi to Coleman and west with I-20 40 mi to Sweetwater.
+US 277 follows US 83 around the northwestern side of the city and north to Anson, but heads southwest from Abilene 89 mi to San Angelo.

 According to the United States Census Bureau, Abilene has a total area of 290.6 sqkm, of which 276.6 sqkm are land and 14.0 sqkm are covered by water (4.82%).
-The water area is mainly from three reservoirs in the city: Lytle Lake southeast of downtown on the western edge of Abilene Regional Airport, Kirby Lake on the southeast corner of the US 83/84 and Loop 322 interchange, and Lake Fort Phantom Hill in Jones County in northern Abilene.
+The water area is mainly from three reservoirs in the city: Lytle Lake, southeast of downtown on the western edge of Abilene Regional Airport, Kirby Lake on the southeastern corner of the US 83/84 and Loop 322 interchange, and Lake Fort Phantom Hill in Jones County in northern Abilene.
 Clear Creek runs through the city just east of downtown, flowing north to Elm Creek and ultimately part of the Brazos River watershed.

 The fastest-growing sections of the city are in the southwest, along Southwest Drive, the Winters Freeway, and the Buffalo Gap Road corridor; the southeast, along Loop 322, Oldham Lane, Industrial Drive, and Maple Street; and in the northeast near the intersection of SH 351 and I-20.
 Many developments have begun in these three areas within the last few years with a citywide focus on the reinvigoration of downtown Abilene.